 Because of their very nature, semiautos are subject to more common malfunctions than revolvers, but each of these common malfunctions can be cleared in the field, without tools, in four seconds or less by any trained shooter.
 Most malfunctions take only a second or two to clear.
 Because they do not have cylinders, as long as there is a round in the chamber–-this is the way modern semiautos should be carried–-semiautos will virtually always fire at least one round even if they malfunction thereafter.
 A malfunctioning revolver may not fire a round; a jammed revolver almost certainly won’t.

 The only exception is those designs with a magazine disconnect, a system that prevents the weapon from firing unless a magazine is fully inserted.
-This is thought to be a safety feature, but is most likely a sot of defense against lawsuits in that it may prevent people from unintentional discharges when they are cleaning an “unloaded gun.”
-This feature should never be a part of any handgun carried for personal defense for obvious reasons.
+This is thought to be a safety feature, but is most likely a sort of defense against lawsuits in that it may prevent people from unintentional discharges when they are cleaning an “unloaded gun.”
+This feature should never be a part of any handgun carried for personal defense.
+It may be necessary to fire a chambered round while changing magazines, for example.

 One interesting advantage is semiautos can accept suppressors (there is no such thing as a “silencer”).
 Suppressors are useless on revolvers–despite what Hollywood would have one believe–because of the gas that escapes through the gap between the cylinder and the forcing cone (necessary to allow the cylinder to revolve).
 Suppressing firearms is primarily about gas control.
 There is no such thing as a “silencer,” and all suppressors can accomplish is to lower the sound pressure levels of gunshots so they don’t cause cumulative hearing damage.
 A suppressed gunshot still sounds like a gunshot.

 Contemporary designs often have accessory rails that allow the easy installation and use of flashlights, optical and laser sights.
+Many newer models are also capable of accepting small red dot sights.
 Revolvers may also be similarly equipped, but semiauto owners will generally find equipping their weapons is easier, less expensive and there are far more choices.

 Semiautos, many of which are designed with military service in mind, usually break down without tools and are easy to clean.
 Even non-military designs are generally easy to break down, clean and reassemble, also generally without tools.
 They also tend to have few parts to disassemble.
 Glocks, for example, break down into the frame, barrel, recoil spring/guide rod assembly and slide.
 No further disassembly is required for normal cleaning, and because Glocks have no screws or bolts, reassembly is quick and easy.